-Vladimir Putin casts ballot as Russia heads to the polls in presidential election
+Former Soviet Union leader Mikhail Gorbachev attacks 'disgusting' poisoning of Skripals

 -

-Vladimir Putin casts ballot as Russia heads to the polls in presidential election

-Vladimir Putin has cast his ballot in the Russian presidential elections, as he seeks a fourth term.
+The 87-year-old's comments came as Boris Johnson claimed that the UK has evidence Russia had been developing and stockpiling the nerve agent Novichok over the past decade.

+The Foreign Secretary added that independent chemical weapons inspectors will arrive in the UK on Monday to test the substance used in the Salisbury attack, though the results will take at least two weeks.

-The current president looks set to win the election, with opposition leader Alexei Navalny barred from running after announcing his candidacy in December.
+Current President Vladimir Putin looks set to win a fourth term in power, with opposition leader Alexei Navalny barred from running after announcing his candidacy in December.

 Mr Putin faces several other challengers, including TV personality Ksenia Sobchak, but none pose a serious threat to his power.

+Some critics have argued that Ms Sobchak has the tacit support of the Kremlin so that the election looks more democratic, something she denies.

+Ms Sobchak is the only candidate who has openly criticised Putin in the campaign.

-Authorities have spent unprecedented funds on Mr Putin's campaign ahead of Sunday's election, to ensure the 65-year-old has a strong mandate for his next six years in office.
+Authorities have spent unprecedented funds on Mr Putin's campaign ahead of the election, to ensure the 65-year-old has a strong mandate for his next six years in office.

 Election monitors have already reported irregularities at voting stations across Russia, just hours after polling stations opened.